18th Airlift Squadron: Cold War

-The modern era

 The squadron became a C-141 unit when activated in July and organized in August 1968.
 On 15 August, it flew its first mission to Southeast Asia (SEA).
 Most regular scheduled flights until 1969 were to SEA in support of the Vietnam War.
 Typically, the trip from McGuire AFB and back took from five to seven days.
 Between March and June 1972, flights to SEA took a major share of C-141 missions.
 With the exception of these missions, the 18th MAS usually flew over the Atlantic to Greenland, Europe, the Middle East and Africa.
 Each year from activation in 1968 to 1974, the squadron resupplied scientific stations in the Antarctic involved in Operation Deep Freeze.
 For three or four months each year, between October and February, it flew to New Zealand from McGuire, and then shuttled from New Zealand to the Antarctic.

 The 18th was frequently involved in the airlift for the US Army's airborne exercises and supported other US services and NATO forces.
 It provided airlift support for presidential and Vice-Presidential trips within the US and overseas.
 It supported NASA's Apollo program until 1971.
 The squadron frequently flew humanitarian missions for the relief of victims of earthquakes, hurricanes, floods and snowstorms; this included flights to Pakistan in 1970 and 1971; Managua, Nicaragua, in 1972 and 1973; Guatemala, Italy and Turkey in 1976; the Dominican Republic in 1978; and the Yemen Arab Republic in December 1982.
 It provided, on occasion, airlift for the US State Department and in April 1972 transported two musk oxen to China in exchange for two giant pandas.
 On 13 and 14 April of that year it airlifted supplies to Israel in support of that country's defense against its Arab neighbors.
 It also provided the airlift of UN Peace-Keeping forces to the Middle East after the ceasefire, between 19 November and 16 December 1973.
 The squadron participated, between April and June 1975, in the airlift of Vietnamese refugees from SEA to the United States.
 It airlifted French and Belgian troops to Zaire in May and June 1978 to protect and evacuate Europeans threatened by civil war.
-In Ju1y-October 1980, it helped airlift an F-4 wing to Egypt in support of first the joint USAF/Egyptian Air Force exercise.
-On 9–12 May 1983, the first all-woman C-141 crew, members of the 18th MAS, flew from McGuire AFB to Rhein Main AB, Germany on an aeromedical evacuation mission.
+In July-October 1980, it helped airlift an F-4 wing to Egypt in support of first the joint USAF/Egyptian Air Force exercise.
+On 9–12 May 1983, the first all-woman C-141 crew, members of the 18th MAS, flew from McGuire to Rhein Main on an aeromedical evacuation mission.

-Inactivated in July 1995 as part of the retirement of the C-141 Starlifter.
+It was inactivated in July 1995 as part of the retirement of the C-141 Starlifter.